ljkrajewski/textgen-code/tests/05-machine_learning.md

    print(f"Predicted class for sample {sample}: {prediction[0]} (0: Setosa, 1: Versicolor, 2: Virginica)")
    ```

 This script calculates accuracy, a common metric.
 Depending on your problem, you may want to use other metrics like precision, recall, F1-score, or ROC AUC.
 Scikit-learn provides functions for these metrics as well.
-Be sure to install scikit (_pip install scikit-learn_) before running the script.

 2. **Example: Regression Model R-squared Test (Python with scikit-learn)**